karx/karx.github.io/GHealth/README.md

 ## Deliverables
 The deliverables are listed below.
-* Devices.
-To be installed in 1 SmartBike facility, and 50% spare**.

 * Software
 Access top level Git repositories for the Dashboard, mobile Apps, and admin interface package.

-* Documentation and graphical depictions of the new proposed SmartBike system.
+* Documentation and graphical depictions of the new proposed GHealth system.

 ## Customer Responsibilities
 * The nature of this engagement dictates that Akriya Technologies receive a frequent and enthusiastic response from the appropriate personnel.
-* A weekly review between the Akriya Technologies consultant and the SmartBike project lead or his designate will ensure that the expectations of this engagement are met.
+* A weekly review between the Akriya Technologies consultant and the GHealth project lead or his designate will ensure that the expectations of this engagement are met.
 * Client will assign a key contact who will be responsible for providing Akriya Technologies with information, access to personnel, and facility access.
 * Client will provide a work area space with desk, chair, Internet access for use by Akriya Technologies to conduct project business while working on-site.

 ## Investment and Cost
-* Man-hour required: 1 months: 2 lakh INR
+* Man-hour required: 3 months: 6 lakh INR

-* Hardware cost (if required) to be paid by SmartBike
+* Hardware cost (if required) to be paid by GHealth

 * Server/Web hosting charges:
     * 60$ / month = 4000 INR